hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 ---

 ### Lessons
-Total lenght: 2 - 3 Weeks
+Total length: 2 - 3 Weeks

 (list each lesson with main topic(s))
 * Lesson 1: Introduction to A.I.: What is A.I. and Machine Learning ?
 (Vanessa)